HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 {{ figure_markup(
   image="inner-page-raw-vs-rendered-structured-data.png",
-  caption="Inner page Raw vs Rendered Structured Data", description="A column chart showing structured data changes based on raw versus rendered for inner pages.
+  caption="Inner page raw vs rendered structured data.", description="A column chart showing structured data changes based on raw versus rendered for inner pages.
 For inner pages, 50% of desktop pages have raw structured data, while 51% have rendered structure data.
 Additionally, 2% of inner pages only have structured data when a page is rendered, and on 6% of inner pages the rendering changes the structured data.
 For mobile, it’s almost identical with 50%, 52%, 2%, and 5%, respectively.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=361913740&format=interactive", sheets_gid="144160625",